Embed Plaid in your forms to collect financial information automatically from your users' bank accounts.

 Navigate to the Feathery form where you want to embed Plaid.
 Click on the Integrations tab.

-Specify which Plaid data you would like to collect and which hidden fields they should be stored in.
-If you leave a hidden field blank, that piece of data will not be collected from the user.
+Specify which Plaid data you would like to collect and which fields they should be stored in.
+If you leave a field blank, that piece of data will not be collected from the user.

 Go to your form builder and add a button to a step.

 Set the Click Action on the button to Trigger Plaid Flow, which will take your users through the Plaid flow when they click the button.
+You can optionally trigger the access token update flow or enable the Liabilities product, which allows access to credit cards.

 Publish your form to start collecting Plaid financial data.